LinkHAckerman/LinkHAckerman/README.md

 ###

 <p data-importer="text" align="left">- I've mined and invested several Crypros since 2008.
-All from BTC and ETH to DOGE and DOLZ.<br>- I'm currently working as a Web3 Economic Consultant.<br>- I'm currently learning Rust<br>- Goals: Finishing The Magnum Opus</p>
+All from BTC and ETH to DOGE and DOLZ.</p>

-###
 ###

 <h2 data-importer="text" align="center">The Languages, Frameworks and Tools I use</h2>